 The Lekgameetse Nature Reserve in the northern foothills of the Drakensberg is part of the Cloud Mountain Biosphere.
-This 18 000-ha nature reserve is well known for its abundant butterflies in every colour of the rainbow.
+This 18 000 ha nature reserve is well known for its abundant butterflies.

 The Modjadji Nature Reserve, north of Tzaneen, is named after the legendary Rain Queen, Modjadji, who is believed to have settled in the area early in the 16th century.
 The reserve encompasses the world's largest concentration of the cycad species Encephalartos transvenosus, also known as the Modjadji cycad.